MarynaShavlak/dev-interview-hub/src/shared/lib/hooks/useInput/README.md

 # useInput hook
 A custom React hook designed to manage the state and behavior of an input field.
-It simplifies handling input changes, focus management, and supports input validation based on given props.
+It simplifies handling input changes, focus management, caret position,  and supports input validation based on given props.

 ## Parameters
 - `autofocus:`_Optional_.
 A boolean flag indicating whether the input should automatically focus on mount.